AP Studio Art - 2-D Design

 High school graduates taking a gap year can use this course to prepare for college portfolio submissions.
 This course would be an excellent way for a gap-year student to discern a career in the arts.

 An AP Studio Art course is a very different animal from all the other AP courses and exams.
-These courses require the students to create their exam responses (two finished portfolios of 12 drawings each) over the school year as they complete the course assignments.
-This course is demanding the required number of pieces needed for the digital submission (24 finished images) is set in stone by the College Board.
+These courses require the students to create their exam responses a portfolio of 15 images created over the school year as they complete the course assignments.
+This course is demanding the required number of pieces needed for the digital submission (15 finished images) is set in stone by the College Board.

 The most important tool any artist uses is the mind.
 This course focuses on teaching the development of Ideation and Narration within the Drawn image.
 If you don't enjoy critical thinking and working through a visual problem, this course will be very frustrating.